MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/landed-cost/estimate-manage-landed-costs.md

 ### Set up cost templates

-Cost templates establish default settings that users getting the estimate may not necessarily know.
-Templates can help reduce complexity in the estimating process by minimizing the selections that users need to specify to get an accurate estimate.
-If you are using the standard cost model, you'll be able to use cost templates while setting up the cost of goods.
+Cost templates establish default settings that users who get the estimate won't necessarily know.
+Templates can help reduce complexity in the estimating process by minimizing the selections that users must specify to get an accurate estimate.
+If you're using the standard cost model, you can use cost templates while you set up the cost of goods.

 To set up your cost templates, go to **Landed cost \> Costing setup \> Cost templates**.
 On the **Cost templates** page, the list pane on the left shows all current cost templates.
 You can use the buttons on the Action Pane to create, delete, and edit templates.